psasaslsask/solodiningconnect/README.md

 - Book a restaurant and manage bookings stored in Firestore (view, edit, cancel).
 - Explore other solo diners and review or edit your profile details.

+## Design language

+The UI uses a neutral, content-forward palette (slate and neutral shades) with restrained shadows and simple typography to mirror production booking sites.
+When adding new screens, follow the same approach: white card backgrounds, slate text, subtle borders, and hover states that nudge rather than distract.

 ## Guided walkthrough (try the components step by step)

 Use this checklist to click through the main flows: